YashVShalihotri/Digital-VLSI-SoC-Design-and-Planning/README.md

 </p>
 Chip components:
 <ul>
-  <li>Pads: Through which we can send the signal inside the chip I/O port are made here. </li>
+  <li>Pads: Through which we can send the signal inside the chip, I/O ports are made here. </li>
   <li> Core: Place where all the logic blocks are placed. </li>
-   <li> Die: the chip is placed in this physical area which is utilized based on the requirements. </li>
+   <li> Die: the chip is placed in this physical area, which is utilized based on the requirements. </li>
 </ul>
  <br>